Hollowness effect and entropy in high energy elastic scattering: Hollowness Effect and Entropy

-As well known, the inelastic overlap function takes into account all intermediate inelastic channel contributions.
+As well-known, the inelastic overlap function takes into account all intermediate inelastic channel contributions.
 Thus, the entropy (\ref{se_2}) can be associated with the inelastic scattering contributions.
 In the above result, if $G_{ {\mbox{inel}}}(s,b) \to 1$ (the black disk limit) then $S_T \to 0$.
 The physical meaning of this result is simple: at the black disk limit, the system (the motion of the internal constituents) is in its lowest (or highest) possible value, as stated by Quantum Mechanics.
 Therefore, the physical state of the system is well defined.

-The inelastic overlap function is interpreted as the probability of an elastic scattering in a given $(s,b)$.
+The inelastic overlap function is interpreted as the probability of an inelastic scattering in a given $(s,b)$.
 Thus, $G_{ {\mbox{inel}}}(s,b)=1$ implies that at head-on collision $b=0$ (or at some $b\neq 0$ as professed by the hollowness effect), the probability achieves its maximum as well as the entropy tends to its minimum.
 The general belief is that when $s \to \infty$ the black disk limit is achieved at $b=0$.
-However, this is not necessarily true since there is a sign change in the inelastic overlap function in accordance with $s/s_{c}$.
+However, this is not necessarily true since there is a sign change in the TE in accordance with $s/s_{c}$.
 To see this, observe that partial derivative of $S_{T}$ with respect to $b$ is given by

 Assuming $s>s_c$ (high energies regime), the sign of $\partial_b S_T$ is determined by the sign of $\partial_b G_{ {\mbox{inel}}}(s,b)$.
 In this regime, the fractal dimension of the total cross section is positive representing the matter density increase inside the hadron \cite{bc}.
 Therefore, in accordance with the above analysis, $b_c$ determines the region inside the hadron where the entropy increases ($b>b_c$) or decreases ($b<b_c$).
 On the other hand, considering $s<s_c$ (low energies regime), the existence of $b_c$ implies in an increasing ($b<b_c$) or decreasing ($b>b_c$) entropy.
 The fractal dimension of the total cross section is negative, representing the emptiness or the absence of a well-defined internal structure inside the hadron \cite{bc}.
 The same result can be obtained replacing (\ref{se_7}) into (\ref{se_3}), showing a matter distribution in accordance with the existence of $b_c$ and determining the entropy behavior.